 Cheesy: Grated Parmesan (or Nutritional Yeast for a vegan substitute)

 Spicy: Canola Oil + Paprika + Cayenne Pepper + Garlic Powder

 It’s like a DIY trail mix but better.
 Try mixing a bag of Crispy Fruit with a handful of almonds or walnuts.
 Toss in some chocolate covered chickpeas for some chocolatey goodness.

-Remember, snacking IS important for maintaining energy throughout the day and keeping you from getting hangry.
-Savvy snacks have protein and fiber, and are satisfying, satiating, and nutritious.
+Remember, snacking is important for maintaining energy throughout the day and keeping you from getting hangry.
+Savvy snacks have protein, fiber, and fat making them satisfying, satiating, and nutritious.